imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/answer-1.md

 Example usage is `git push <RemoteName> --tags` and this flag pushes all tags up to the server.

 4. `--atomic`
-Example usgae is `git push --atomic`and this flag runs the `git push` command using an atomic transaction on the server side.
-Either all updates are pushed or non are pushed.
+Example usage is `git push --atomic`and this flag runs the `git push` command using an atomic transaction on the server side.
+This means that either all updates are pushed or non are pushed.
 If the server does not support atomic pushes then the command will fail.

 5. `-f | --force`
-Example usage is `git push -f` and this flag runs the `git push` command without enforcing the checks that ensure the connection between local changes and those on the server.
+Example usage is `git push -f` and this flag runs the `git push` command without enforcing the checks that ensure the connection between local files/folders and those on the server.

 6. `--prune`
 Example usage is `git push --prune` and this flag will remove any branches on the server that are not on the user's local machine.